mwilco03/Resume/README.md

 * [Fork](https://github.com/sharu725/online-cv/fork) the repository
 * Delete the `gh-pages` branch
 * Re-create the `gh-pages` branch
-* Go to settings and set Github Pages source as master.
 * Your new site should be ready at `https://mwilco03.github.io/Resume/`

 Change all the details from one place: ``_data/data.yml``